Evie Gallagher: International career

 Gallagher has represented Scotland at U18 7s and Scotland U19 level.

 Gallagher featured in the Scotland 7s team that was victorious after winning all eight games at the 2018 Amsterdam 7s under coach Scott Forrest.

 Under Forrest, she went on to play for the Rugby Europe Grand Prix two-day event in Marcoussis, Paris.
-She says of the experience, “It was scary at first out there because the speed and level was like nothing I had been part of before, but then I just started to enjoy it and as a squad I think we settled into things a bit on the second day."
+She says of the experience, "It was scary at first out there because the speed and level was like nothing I had been part of before, but then I just started to enjoy it and as a squad I think we settled into things a bit on the second day."

 In the 2021 Women's Six Nations Championship, Scotland Coach Bryan Easson named Gallagher among the Scotland squad to play in back-row.
 He said of his decision to include Gallagher, "Evie Gallagher used to play in the midfield when she was younger.
 I say younger she is only 20 now!
 She has good distribution and is an exciting prospect."

-She made her Six Nations debut after coming of the bench against England at half-time.
+She made her Six Nations debut after coming off the bench against England at half-time in 2021.
 She then made her first start in the game against Italy, replacing Rachel Malcolm in the back row.
-She then scored her first international try in Scotland's closing match against Wales, which they won 27-20.
+She then scored her first international try in Scotland's closing match against Wales, which they won 27–20.

+She was named in Scotland's squad for the 2025 Six Nations Championship in March.
+She was also selected in the Scottish side for the Women's Rugby World Cup in England.

 Personal life

 Growing up, Gallagher took part in a number of sports including basketball, eventing and horse riding.
 Gallagher, a former student of Stirling High School, first started playing rugby through attending mini rugby sessions with her local club, Stirling County, alongside boys her age.
-She says of the experience, “Playing with and against the boys at a young age is what made the difference for me because they were really competitive and it made me competitive.”
+She says of the experience, "Playing with and against the boys at a young age is what made the difference for me because they were really competitive and it made me competitive."
 Her mother first introduced her to the game through sports-based summer camps, which was when she discovered a passion for the game.

 She studied ecological and environmental science at the University of Edinburgh and is currently studying towards an HND in Animal Care at Scotland's Rural College (SRUC).